MichaelRWolf/wendy-ai/notes-from-google-doc.md

 link in the description to get more information or visit the mysticrevolution.com

 ---
 ✨ ChatGPT said:

-Excellent — that’s a clear transcript!
+Excellent — that's a clear transcript!

-Let’s go ahead and complete Step 1 (speaker labeling + cleanup) for this half.
+Let's go ahead and complete Step 1 (speaker labeling + cleanup) for this half.

-Here’s how I’ll return it:
+Here's how I'll return it:

 /70_Video_Audio/MysticRevolution/2022-07-29_MysticRevolution_Ep01_master.txt